Jill Zwick

-Jill Zwick (born June 12, 1944) was an American politician.
+Jill Zwick (born June 12, 1944) is an American politician.

 Born in Chicago, Illinois, Zwick went to Bradley University and Roosevelt University majoring in business.
 Zwick is a Republican and served on the Kane County Board.
 From 1981 to 1987, Zwick served in the Illinois House of Representatives.
+She was primaried by her ex-husband Morton "Mort" Zwick and she withdrew from the race.

+Zwick served as state director for six years from 1992-1998 under Senator Carol Moseley-Braun.
+She then became director of the Department of Intergovernmental Affairs in the Illinois Secretary of State’s Office under Secretary of State Jesse White.

+After 22 years in the Department of Intergovernmental Affairs, Zwick retired in 2021.